Visustin - Add new language

 Line-oriented

-- "Line-oriented" means that each statement regularly appears on a single line.
-A newline terminates a statement.
+- In a line-oriented language each statement regularly appears on a single line.

 - A line continuation sequence may continue a statement to the next line.